Coaching at Imperial

 - Increased personal effectiveness

-- Increased resourcefulness/resilience such as ability to handle change
+- Increased resourcefulness/resilience such as the ability to handle change

 People with management responsibilities find coaching can: